 Khaptad National Park is located in the Far-western region of Nepal.
 The park was gazetted in 1984 covering an area of 225 sq. km.
-The area of buffer zone is 216 sq.km.
+The area of the buffer zone is 216 sq. km.
 The park is the only mid-mountain national park in western Nepal, representing a unique and important ecosystem.
-The late Khaptad Swami moved to the area in 1940's to meditate and worship.
+The late Khaptad Swami moved to the area in the 1940s to meditate and worship.
 He spent about 50 years as a hermit and became a renowned spiritual saint.

 The seasons of spring (March-May) and autumn (October-November) are the best times to visit the park.
 The temperature ranges from 10°c to 20°c offering pleasant trekking weather.
 The monsoon begins in June and last until September during this time paths become muddy and slippery.
 From December to February winter brings snow and chilling winds.